Does Systemd Makes Linux Complex, Error-Prone, and Unstable? - Slashdot

 /etc/fstab.
 It just doesn't finish booting.
 Which is moderately annoying if you have access to the system console and you can guess that an unchanged /etc/fstab from before systemd that worked for a while with systemd is now suddenly toxic

 If you do not have easy access to the system console or you are not blessed with divine inspiration, that is quite a bit more than annoying.
-Thanks to the binary log files you cannot even boot something random and read the lo
+Thanks to the binary log files you cannot even boot something random and read the logs, but at least you aren't missing anything, because nothing pertinent to the error is logged anyway.

+The problem is that one camp won't admit that old init is a pile of shit from the 80's whose only virtue is that the stench has faded over time, and the other camp won't admit that their new shiny toy needs to be understandable and debuggable.

+A proper init system needs dependencies and service monitoring. init + monit does not cut it today.
+Systemd does that bit rather impressively well.
+It's just terrible at actually booting the system, all the early boot stuff that you could depend on old init to get right every time, or at least spit out aggressive messages about why it failed.

 Meanwhile here I am, running Gentoo, with init scripts that have had real dependencies for over 15 years (as well as a bash-based but much nicer scaffolding to write them), with simple to use admin tools and fully based on text files, with cgroup-based process monitoring (these days), and I'm wondering why everyone else didn't get the memo and suddenly decided to switch to systemd instead and bring along all the other baggage it comes with.
-Debian and Ubuntu had garbage init systems, and yet it seems *nobod
+Debian and Ubuntu had garbage init systems, and yet it seems *nobody* ever took notice of how Gentoo has been doing things right for a decade and a half.
+You can also use systemd with Gentoo if you want, because user choice is a good thing.

-In other words, just like all other anti-systemd idiots you have nothing concrete and you are just parotting your echo chamber.

-I've been using Debian since before Sarge was released in 2005... and tons of distros since -- latest being Ubuntu 17.10 (and a VM dev box for 18.04).
-I can honestly say as an end user using mostly desktop software, the switch to systemd has been uneventful.
-I haven't experience any issues -- even when running VMs or running Apache to serve pages from them.

-But, I'm not a sysadmin.
-I've supported Windows, Linux, and IBM AS/400 equipment... including servers... and, I guess our configuration changes so li

-Re:I have no problem with systemd (Score:4, Informative)
+Re:I have no problem with systemd (Score:5, Informative)

 People who complain about systemd the most seem to have been using Linux for a very long time and just "don't want to change".